 This track is done off-site, so all data for calibration is provided by competition organizers before the celebration of the IPIN conference.
-The competition teams can calibrate their algorithmic models with several files containing readings from sensors typically found in modern mobile phones and some ground-truth positions.
+The competition teams can calibrate their algorithmic models with several files (training data and testing trials) containing readings from sensors typically found in modern mobile phones and some ground-truth positions.
 Finally, each team will compete using additional files, but in this case, the ground-truth reference is not given and must be estimated by the competitors.
-This is an off-line competition where all competitors have the same data of the testing environment and custom on-site calibration is not allowed.
+This is an off-line competition where all competitors have the same data of the environment and custom on-site calibration is not allowed.
+Wi-Fi RSS data and BLE iBeacon data have been anonymized.